CodingTrain/The-Coding-Train-API/README.md

-# Coding Train Community Contributions API
+# The Coding Train API

-API for the Coding Train Coding Challenges Community Contributions
+(Unofficial) API for the Coding Train

 Response Type: `application/json`